DLR (CC-BY 3.0).

 DLR scientist preparing the CT scan of a propeller brake system for A400M with C/C-SiC friction pads

-The Institute of Structures and Design operates since autumn 2007 two CT systems.
-Both facilities can work independently they will complement one another perfectly:
+The Institute of Structures and Design has been operating CT systems since 2007.
+Both facilities can work either independently or will complement one another perfectly.

 For a very detailed non-destructive evaluation on smallest electronic components and material samples the so called "nanotom" may be used.
 This CT system is the right choice for high resolution 3D inspection.
 Its specially designed transmission x-ray tube with the very small focal spot enables the sharp imaging of a specimen’s microstructure.